Logarithmic distributions prove that intrinsic learning is Hebbian: Methods

-We derived three data sets for cortical principal neurons under behavioral activation, from inferior temporal (IT) cortex \cite{Hung2005a}, and primary auditory cortex (A1) \cite{Wang2005} from monkeys, and primary auditory cortex (A1) of rats \cite{HromadkaTetal2008}.
 In monkey IT, single unit activity was recorded over 200ms for passive viewing of 77 different natural stimuli for 100 neurons, each stimulus shown 10 times \cite{Hung2005a}.
 This yielded 770 spike rate response data points per neuron.
-From these data, we calculated mean spike rate, standard deviation and extreme values (variance) (Fig.~\ref{IT-neurons}).
+For these data, we show mean spike rate, standard deviation, max-min values, coefficient of variation (CV) and Fano factor (FF) (Figure~\ref{IT-neurons}), (cf. \cite{SfN2006}).
+What is remarkable is that the dispersion for each neuron (variance related to mean, FF) is fairly constant, and not related to the rank of a neuron as high or low-frequency.
+In other words, neurons have roughly similar behavioral responses relative to their average spike rate.
+For this reason,many behavioral experiments have reported percentage of increase/decrease of spiking as the relevant parameter.

-We re-analysed data from primary auditory cortex (A1) from awake monkeys \cite{Wang2005} for spike responses to a 50ms, 100ms, or 200ms pure tone (Fig.~\ref{A1-neurons} and Fig.~\ref{A1-neurons-appendix}).
-For parameter values see Table~\ref{table3}.

-Data have also been reported in \cite{HromadkaTetal2008} for spike rates for four different conditions of cortical neurons from cell-attached in vivo recordings from the primary auditory cortex of rats (Fig.~\ref{hromadka}).
+Additionally, we show data from primary auditory cortex (A1) from awake monkeys, which were recorded for spike responses to a 50ms, 100ms, or 200ms pure tone (\cite{Wang2005}, Figure~\ref{A1-neurons}A and B) and data for spike rates from the primary auditory cortex of rats for four different conditions, which were recorded as cell-attached \textit{in vivo} recordings (\cite{HromadkaTetal2008}, Figure~\ref{A1-neurons}C).

-The exponential (power-law) distribution of spike rates is evident in all conditions from low to high spike rates.
-Beyond cortical neurons, we also collected data from principal neurons in other brain areas.
-We have looked at Purkinje cells in cerebellum \cite{DeSolages2008,Roitman2005}, and midbrain principal cells from inferior colliculus (IC).
-Beyond cortical neurons, we also collected data from principal neurons in other brain areas.
-We have looked at Purkinje cells in cerebellum \cite{DeSolages2008,Roitman2005}, and midbrain principal cells from inferior colliculus (IC).
-Purkinje cells offer some difficulty since they have regular single spikes, and in addition, calcium-based complex spikes at low spike rates ($\approx 1\mbox{Hz}$).
-We regard this as a form of multiplexing and report only data for single spikes by \cite{DeSolages2008} from in vivo recordings in rats (Fig.~\ref{cerebellarx}).

-Since complex spike rates are low (1Hz or less), they would not skew the distribution, even though we have no data on the distribution of complex spikes, we may assume they are uniformly low.
-Data for two Purkinje cells from an entirely different experiment, \cite{Roitman2005}, i.e. spike rates under behavioral stimulation (40 different conditions) have been added in order to show two values for standard deviation and variance (Fig.~\ref{cerebellarx}).
-For midbrain nuclei (IC of the guninea pig) we re-analysed spike rates in response to tones (for 200ms after stimulus onset) under variations of binaural correlation \cite{Zohar2013}.
-The frequency ranking of neurons by mean spike rate, the standard deviation and variance are shown in Fig.~\ref{fig1}A. The available data show another lognormal distribution of mean spike rates (Fig.~\ref{fig1}B), and a CV (standard deviation/mean) almost identical to the cortical data (Fig.~\ref{fig1}C).
+For midbrain nuclei neurons (IC), we re-analyzed spike rates in response to tones (for 200ms after stimulus onset) under variations of binaural correlation \cite{Zohar2013}.
+The frequency ranking of neurons by mean spike rate, standard deviation, min-max values, CV and FF are shown in (Figure~\ref{zohar}A-C).
+CV and FF are similar to the cortical data.